janyousssef/funny-project/README.md

 Although this is a joke project, it uses a non-trivial amount of technologies; I had to use multiple _**CSS**_ properties, _**events**_ and _**event handlers**_ from javascript, and _**DOM manipulation**_.

 ## How to run
-To run this project, download all the files, unpack them, amd simply open `home.html` with your preferred browser.
+To run this project, download all the files, unpack them, and simply open `home.html` with your preferred browser.

 ## This is what is looks like when running
 https://user-images.githubusercontent.com/84196929/233254017-411b024a-9e1b-4170-9554-c23d5f1d7622.mp4